-The Government of the NWT has adopted a number of concentration limits for protection of ambient (outdoor) air quality in the NWT.
+The GNWT has adopted a number of concentration limits for protection of ambient (outdoor) air quality in the NWT.
 These limits apply to selected pollutants and are contained in the "Guideline for Ambient Air Quality Standards in the Northwest Territories", established under the NWT Environmental Protection Act.
 They are summarized in Table 3 below.